 Lollipops or sweets little ones can suck, especially those containing ginger or peppermint

-– A change of clothing for little ones (and possibly you!)
+A change of clothing for your tots (and possibly you!)

 A large tub of wet wipes

 A large empty Tupperware container with a cover (if your little one is ill several times, you can rinse this out and re-use)

-– Motion sickness cures (may need to be taken before the journey, see below)
+Motion sickness cures (may need to be taken before the journey, check instructions)

 A bottle of Febreeze!

 Dramamine Motion Sickness Relief

-Get your child (aged 2-12) to take one of the chewy grape flavour doses half an hour before you leave.
+Ask your child (aged 2-12 years) to take one of these chewy grape flavour doses half an hour before you leave.
 It’s one of the few medicated motion sickness products created especially for children and can do wonders for relieving symptoms such as dizziness or nausea.

 Queasy Drops and Pops